Pistonight/celer/packages/celer-user-docs/README.md

 **NOTE: The newer rust-based CLI is still in development.
 Please use the  python-based bundler at [iTNTPiston/celer-compiler](https://github.com/iTNTPiston/celer-compiler)**

 ****

+## Install Celer VS Code Extension

+If you use VS Code, you can install an extension to help with writing the route doc.

+1. Download the `.vsix` file from the latest release
+2. Run `code --install-extension <path_to_vsix file>` from command line
+   - If you prefer to install from UI, go to the `Extensions` section from side bar within VS Code, Click on the 3 dots near the top of the side panel (`Views and More Actions...`), and choose `Install from VSIX...`

+To uninstall, run `code --uninstall-extension itntpiston.celer` or uninstall from within VS Code like you do with other extensions

 ## Writing Routes
 Celer routes are files that end with `.celer` extension.
 These files are text files in YAML format